torvalds/linux/Documentation/trace/kprobes.rst

 function entry is hit, the user-defined entry_handler, if any, is invoked.
 If the entry_handler returns 0 (success) then a corresponding return handler is guaranteed to be called upon function return.
-If the entry_handler returns a non-zero error then Kprobes leaves the return address as is, and the kretprobe has no further effect for that particular function instance.
+If the entry_handler returns a analn-zero error then Kprobes leaves the return address as is, and the kretprobe has anal further effect for that particular function instance.

 Multiple entry and return handler invocations are matched using the unique kretprobe_instance object associated with them.
 Additionally, a user